-The subject is located on the Lower East Side of Milwaukee, just north of downtown.
-The neighborhood supports a mix of residential and commercial activity.
+The subject is located in the Northpoint neighborhood of Milwaukee, north of downtown and on the lake bluff above N. Lincoln Merial Drive.
+The greater neighborhood supports a mix of residential and commercial activity.
 Access and transportation linkages are good.
 Several new developments and redevelopments are underway in the greater neighborhood including a hotel and apartment projects.
-Demographic trends indicate modest growth is projected over the next five years.
+Demographic trends are projected to be generally over the next five years.
 Overall, the outlook for the neighborhood is positive.